Barty wins drought-breaking Australian Open women’s title

 ”Thank you for believing in me,” she said, crying. ”I haven’t had a ton of people believing me in my career.”

-Collins, who doesn’t have a permanent coach, said she came up just short.
+Collins, who doesn’t have a permanent coach, said: ”I was pushed to the max, and I gave myself a chance.”

-Australia’s drought in the men’s singles dates back to Mark Edmondson’s victory in 1976, but the men’s doubles title is back with a homegrown team for the first time since 1997.
+The home country’s drought in Australian Open men’s singles dates back to Mark Edmondson’s victory in 1976, but the men’s doubles title is back with a homegrown team for the first time since 1997.

 Wild-card entrants Nick Kyrgios and Thanasi Kokkinakis – the so-called Special Ks – finished off a fairly wild men’s doubles campaign by beating Matt Ebden and Max Purcell 7-5, 6-4.